nklaassen/tremr-web/README.md

 ### back-end
 I hope you like Go!
 After making changes, make sure to re-run `go build` and run the resulting binary from the root directory of this repo (where this README lives).

 `go test` is also really useful for testing things, see `database/tremor_test.go` for an example.

-Note that this command needs to be run from within the package directory you are testing (`cd database; go test`).
+Note that this command needs to be run from within the package directory you are testing eg. (`cd database; go test`).